Dr Rhiannon Jones, Post-Doctoral Researcher, School of Arts:

 I mean I'm sure many of you are exhausted looking at the map of all the places that Rhiannon has taken S.H.E.D in the recent past and will be in the future and I've learned absolutely tonnes of her about dialogue and using space to create research opportunities both for data collection dissemination.
 I've used S.H.E.D on two distinct occasions and one's primarily for dissemination and one's primarily for data collection although both involved the other as well.

 So the first time was I worked for a period of time with a number of drama, theatre, well with one theatre company and some colleagues from Derby theatre with some young people experiencing some challenges in their lives and who created a piece of performance theatre about the theme of home.
-So the the piece became about how they conceptualised home both in a micro sense but also in the place of Derby and then we used as in that picture exactly there the S.H.E.Ds to disseminate that to an audience in Derby city center one July Saturday afternoon but also and that was incredibly powerful young people did a great job.
+So the the piece became about how they conceptualised home both in a micro sense but also in the place of Derby and then we used as in that picture exactly there the S.H.E.Ds to disseminate that to an audience in Derby city centre one July Saturday afternoon but also and that was incredibly powerful young people did a great job.

 The S.H.E.D was really fantastic in terms of being able to showcase the themes that they had identified in terms of them and their their lives and so on but it also allowed us to collect an audience around the S.H.E.D and we had iPads on little pods and we used those as a mechanism to collect data back off the audience but we also surveyed people that were sat in the audience and all stood in the audience watching and listening to that performance and that allowed us to do two things.